 The following instructions are

-applicable whether you have a consumer upright (shown to the right), a
+applicable whether you're renting a machine or you have a consumer upright (shown to the right), a

 professional portable (see first picture below), a professional

 self-contained unit (second photo below) or a "spotter" (a little